The Chemical Engineering Department is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.

 - Obtained advanced degrees in chemical engineering or related fields, or professional fields such as medicine, law, and business administration.

-- Held positions of leadership in state and/or national organizations.
+- Actively participate in state and/or national organizations.

 Chemical Engineering Student Outcomes